8 Common Types of Flowers for Your Wedding

 These flowers are an excellent option for those looking for a bright bouquet.
 Ranunculus flowers have closely formed petals.
 Therefore, they look stunning when paired with everything from roses to succulents.

-These flowers are perfect for brides wanting a more rustic and handcrafted look or for an elegant wedding.
+These flowers are perfect for brides seeking a rustic, handcrafted look or an elegant wedding.

 4. Peony blooms are large, statement flowers for your wedding bouquets.

 Peonies are fragrant, lush flowers that give a very romantic vibe with their mounds of fluffy petals.
-Peonies look best when paired with cream-colored flowers as well as eucalyptus.
+Peonies look best when paired with cream-colored flowers, such as roses and eucalyptus.

 While these flowers look stunning for a spring or summer wedding, you can find them in shades of mahogany or yellow to accent a fall wedding.
 In Virginia, these bloom primarily in May, which can be economical for spring brides.